anonymousbitcoin/anon/doc/security-warnings.md

 This implementation of Anonymous Bitcoin is not resistant to side-channel attacks.
-You should assume (even unprivileged) users who are running on the hardware, or who are physically near the hardware, that your `btcpd` process is running on will be able to:
+You should assume (even unprivileged) users who are running on the hardware, or who are physically near the hardware, that your `anond` process is running on will be able to:

 - Determine the values of your secret spending keys, as well as which notes you